 Whether you feel the poor relationship is your fault or not, if you really want to mend the fences, you're going to have to just bite the bullet and accept blame.
 Someone has to be the adult, and clearly it won't be your child.
 You may have to humble yourself; but consider the pay off.

 If I were in your shoes I would confront your child and say ,"Listen, I know we have our differences but why are you making your kids suffer?"
 Of course this would only really work if the family is local.
 If they have to travel to visit then the parents have all the say.
-But you could use that line and then follow with,"Let the kids come visit with me for a few days.
-I will come pick them up and I will bring them back."
-Your kids may look at this as an opportunity to relax for a couple days without the kids around.

 I'm afraid I wouldn't be much good in this situation.
 Maybe you could send cards that say I love you and miss you and maybe a short note something along the lines of I know your mom's very busy, but would like to see you soon.
 That leaves the ball in her court and if the card is addressed to an older child, maybe the child would open before she did and then the child could ask questions and maybe that would help.